rafabene/rafabene.github.io/_posts/2015-12-15-docker-learning-path-wildfly.md

 **EDIT:** This post has been edited to reflact the latest changes as described [here](/2016/01/09/docker-images-openshift-network/)

-[Docker](https://docs.docker.com/engine/userguide/), [Docker Compose](https://docs.docker.com/compose/), [Docker Machine](https://docs.docker.com/machine/), [Docker Swarm](https://docs.docker.com/swarm/), [Kubernetes](http://kubernetes.io/), [Openshift v3](http://www.openshift.org/) are some examples of tools and projects that are well consolidate in the container universe of Docker.
+[Docker](https://docs.docker.com/engine/userguide/), [Docker Compose](https://docs.docker.com/compose/), [Docker Machine](https://docs.docker.com/machine/), [Docker Swarm](https://docs.docker.com/swarm/), [Kubernetes](http://kubernetes.io/), [OpenShift v3](http://www.openshift.org/) are some examples of tools and projects that are well consolidate in the container universe of Docker.
 Things are moving pretty fast and sometimes it's hard to move from a simple execution of a container ( *docker run -it fedora bash* ) to a Docker cluster in the cloud.

 I've my own lab environment that consists in a [WildFly](http://www.wildfly.org/) container with [Ticket Monster application](http://www.jboss.org/ticket-monster/) connected to a [Postgres](http://www.postgresql.org/) container.
 To load balance the application, I use [Apache httpd](https://httpd.apache.org/) with [mod_cluster](http://mod-cluster.jboss.org/).
 The overview diagram of this environment can be seen in the following picture: